Ujiji

-Ujiji is a historic town located in Kigoma-Ujiji District of Kigoma Region in Tanzania.
-The town is the oldest in western Tanzania.
-In 1900, the population was estimated at 10,000 and in 1967 about 41,000.
+Ujiji is the oldest town in western Tanzania and is located in Kigoma-Ujiji District of Kigoma Region.
+Originally a Swahili settlement and then an Arab slave trading post by the mid-nineteenth century nominally under the Sultanate of Zanzibar, In 1900, the population was estimated at 10,000 and in 1967 about 41,000.
 The site is a registered National Historic Site.

 History

 Historically the town that is now Ujiji was the home of the Jiji people.
+The settlement has close connections with the Swahili community of Buyenzi north of Lake Tanganyika in Burundi.